 So, why not?
 We can’t think of a good reason.
 As a matter of fact, here’s another reason why walking together has its benefits for you and for your marriage.
 It’s one of 7 that Mark Merrill gives.
 (You can read the other 6 by going into the linked title.):

 “It’s a good thing for you (and for your kids to see) to make time alone for each other a priority.
 But time can be hard to come by.
 A short walk at least clears the decks for a little while, and shows your kids where your priorities are.”
 (Mark Merrill, from the article, 7 Benefits to Taking a Walk with your Spouse)

 We totally agree.
 Of course, for some of you, that will involve a babysitter or a family member helping you to get away for a short time.
 Or maybe you can trade babysitting favors with a neighbor.
 You watch their kids while they walk.
 And they watch your kids while you walk.
 Those are at least a few options.
 We hope you can because it sure is worth it!
 We can testify to that.

 Below is a link to an additional idea that my husband and I have done together.
 It includes taking a different type of walk around the neighborhood.

-Here’s something to seriously consider:
+On this matter, here’s something to seriously consider:

-“Why is it that when we were dating, we focused so much time and attention on each other, but after a few years of marriage, we focus on everything else?
+“Why is it that when we were dating, we focused so much time and attention on each other?
+But after a few years of marriage, we focus on everything else.
 The fact is, we desperately need each other.
 The Bible calls us not only to love each other but to take delight in it!”
 (Gary Chapman)